eepg-workshop/eepg-workshop.github.io/_pages/about.md

 We welcome graduate students at any stage in their career.
 Feel free to reach out to us at [eepg.workshop@gmail.com](mailto:eepg.workshop@gmail.com) with further questions.

 # Call for Papers: Spring/Summer 2023-24 Workshop
 We are excited to open our Call for Papers for the Spring/Summer East European Politics Graduate Workshop!
-If you are interested in presenting your work, please submit your proposal [HERE](https://forms.gle/dP227SVzezYYU1i49) by **11:59 PST Friday March 29th, 2024.**
+If you are interested in presenting your work, please submit your proposal [HERE](https://forms.gle/dP227SVzezYYU1i49) by **11:59 PST Saturday April 20th, 2024.**

 The workshop will meet once a month on **Fridays between 11:00-12:00 AM EST (8:00-9:00 AM PST, 5:00-6:00 PM CET) starting late April 2024**.
 We welcome submissions from graduate students at all stages.
 Submissions could range from paper drafts in early stages to well-developed manuscripts and anything in between.
 We encourage submissions for projects that use a wide array of methods, including quantitative, qualitative, and a mixed approach.